omnilaboratory/obd/docs/OBD-README.md

   <img width="500" alt="Debugging Tool Screenshot" src="assets/image_screen.png">
 </p>

-If you dont want to deploy obd to start with, there is a list of testnet nodes in that repo that you can connect to.
+If you don't want to deploy obd to start with, there is a list of testnet nodes in that GUI tool repo that you can connect to.

 Another option is to use web socket test client for Chrome to do experiments.
 Install it from:
 ```